 - Renewable Energy

-Modules are short, topical courses generally between five and 25 clock hours in length.
+Modules are short, topical courses generally between 5 and 25 clock hours in length.
 In some programs, modules must be taken in successive order, where students must pass each successive module before starting the next.
 Competency-based means students must achieve the minimum score (80, 90 or 100 percent) to pass the module.
+All modules earn college credit.

 Industrial Trades instruction is instructor-facilitated instead of instructor-led.
-Each module contains a list of learning activities which may include reading technical manuals or textbooks, watching videos, completing online curricula, viewing presentations, completing written exercises, completing hands-on lab activities and/or completing written or lab-based assessments.
+Each module contains a list of learning activities which may include reading technical manuals or textbooks, watching videos, completing written exercises, completing hands-on lab activities and/or completing written or lab-based assessments—with opportunities to work from home.
 Instructors provide one-on-one instruction to individual students as they work through these learning activities.

 Students may be granted credit for prior learning or work experience.
 Many Industrial Trades students have extensive knowledge and skills, which may be equivalent to the knowledge and skills taught at the RMTC.
 In these cases students may apply for prior experiential credit.
 Students should discuss all prior learning and experience with their RMTC program instructor prior to enrollment.